FathimaAz-ha/IT3133_Mobile_Communication_And_Computing/Day-05/useState_in_react.md

 ---

-## Explanation of useState in the Code
+## Explanation of useState in the Code - codes are updated in the day-04/charts/components/studentDetails.js

 1. **Greeting Message (`greet`)**
    - Declared as: